Windstorm Mitigation Amendments to Florida Building Code

 Homes built prior to 2002 with an insured value of $300,000 or more and located in a High Velocity Hurricane Zone (HVHZ) must have mandatory roof-to-wall connection upgrades made when the roof is replaced.
 All of Florida is now considered to be in the HVHZ.

+Retrofit roof-to-wall connections must be designed by an engineer and require a general contractor to do the work with their own permit.
 The members of the Building Commission, aware that the retrofit could potentially cost more than the benefit, have adopted the rule that the retrofit cannot exceed 15% of the cost of the total roof replacement.
 Roof-to-wall connections will not be insisted upon unless both the evaluation and installation can be completed for a cost that is lower than 15 percent.

 The mitigation of damage to buildings and the threat to life posed by the direct destructive effects of hurricanes in the state of Florida constitutes a valid reason for the Florida Building Code to stipulate roof-to-wall retrofits, as applicable.
 These windstorm loss mitigation measures are considered to be of critical importance by the Florida Building Commission because of the severe issues facing the state of Florida due to windstorm damage and its effect on insurance rates.